tobyweston/blog/source/_posts/2012-07-04-pair-tests-what-candidates-can-expect.md

 {% img right ../../../../../images/pairing.jpg %}

-If you haven't had the opportunity to pair much in your day job, it may seem a little unfair to attend a _test_ on the subject.
+If you haven't had the opportunity to pair much in your day job, it may seem a little unfair to be _tested_ on the subject.
 More and more, people are trying to recreate working environments in order to assess candidates and that means _pairing_.
-The trouble is, its often not an accurate recreation and it takes some skill from both candidate and interviewer to get through a pair test smoothly.
+The trouble is, _pair tests_ are often not an accurate recreation and it takes some skill from both candidate and interviewer to get through a pair test smoothly.

 This post talks a little about what to expect from a pair test and offers a few tips to surviving the process.